Renku Command Line¶

 Updating a dataset:

 renku dataset update command.
-This command checks all
+For Git repositories, this command

-remote files and copies over new content if there is any.
-It does not delete
+checks all remote files and copies over new content if there is any.
+It does

 repository; to force the delete use